Jamaican Sorrel Drink Recipe – using Dried Sorrel

-Since migrating to Canada with my family fresh sorrel has been difficult to source.
-Dried sorrel has provided great results.
-In fact, I find dried sorrel to be a better option because it has a long shelf-life, it’s more affordable and it’s just as flavourful when using my Jamaican recipe.
+I find using dried sorrel to be a better option than fresh sorrel, mainly because of its long shelf-life.
+It is also much more affordable and most importantly, it’s just as flavourful!
 My family and I now enjoy the delicious taste of Christmas every year by using dried sorrel to make our Jamaican sorrel drink.

 What is Sorrel drink made of?

-Sorrel drink uses dried sorrel, infused with ginger, pimento, and cloves, then sweetened with cane sugar to make a refreshing holiday beverage.
-The blend of spices provides a subtle accent to the naturally tart flavour of the sorrel.
+This Jamaican Sorrel drink recipe uses dried sorrel, infused with ginger, pimento, and cloves, then sweetened with cane sugar to make a refreshingly flavourful beverage.
+The blend of spices works beautifully to provide a rich accent to the naturally tart flavour of the sorrel.
 Enjoyed as a key part of Christmas celebrations in Jamaica and the Caribbean, this spicy drink can be prepared with or without alcohol.
-If you’re an adult who prefers the more spirited version, you can add a splash of rum or red wine to your taste.
+If you’re an adult who prefers the more spirited version, you can add a splash of rum or red wine, to taste.

 Sorrel Drink is made by boiling the sorrel with spices in water to extract all the delicious properties of the sepals.
 The brew is then sweetened and served chilled or over ice.
 The exotically floral, and flavourful taste of the Jamaican sorrel drink all starts with the brewing process.
 Boiling the dried sorrel along with spices rehydrates the sorrel and starts the extraction process.
 The slow steeping process makes the sorrel drink full-bodied; giving it a rich, appealing red colour, and infuses it with maximum flavour.
 Layering flavours like ginger, cloves and pimentos and cane sugar brings this spiced floral drink to life.